Financial risk management is carried out by a central treasury department under policies approved and delegated by the Board of Directors.

 The Group is exposed to foreign exchange risk principally via:

-- transactional exposure that arises from the cost of future purchases of goods for resale, where those purchases are denominated in a currency other than the functional currency of the purchasing company.
+- transactional exposure that arises from the cost of future purchases of goods, where those purchases are denominated in a currency other than the functional currency of the purchasing company.
 Transactional currency exposures that could significantly impact the Group income statement are hedged.
 These exposures are hedged via forward foreign currency contracts or purchased currency options, which are designated as cash flow hedges.
-At the year end, forward foreign currency transactions, designated as cash flow hedges, equivalent to £2.1bn were outstanding (2016: £1.4bn).
-The notional and fair values of these contracts are shown in Note 22;
+At 24February 2018, forward foreign currency transactions, designated as cash flow hedges, equivalent to £2.2bn were outstanding (2017: £2.1bn).

 - net investment exposure arises from changes in the value of net investments denominated in currencies other than Pounds Sterling.
 The Group hedges a part of its investments in its international subsidiaries via foreign currency derivatives and borrowings in matching currencies, which are formally designated as net investment hedges.
-During the year, currency movements increased the net value, after the effects of hedging, of the Group’s overseas assets by £751m (2016: increase by £168m).
+During the financial year, currency movements increased the net value, after the effects of hedging, of the Group’s overseas assets by £318m (2017: increase by £751m).
 The Group also ensures that each subsidiary is appropriately hedged in respect of its non-functional currency assets; and

 - loans to non-UK subsidiaries.
 These are hedged via foreign currency derivatives and borrowings in matching currencies.
 These are not formally designated as hedges as gains and losses on hedges and hedged loans will naturally offset.